-As long as it aligns with the lifetime service agreement condition and promotional program, you can also replace faulty parts such as driver blades, gears, etc.
+As long as it aligns with the lifetime service agreement condition and promotional program, the makers of Ryobi chainsaws allow you to replace faulty parts such as driver blades, gears, etc.

 Although Ridgid has better brand warranties than Ryobi, the latter also has an easy service request procedure.
 All you need to do is return the faulty tool to the authorized service center.

 Cordless Compact Drill Drivers

 • 24 clutch positions